ABOUT

 Reduce Crime and Strengthen Community Safety

-Reducing crime and improving safety across our community remains my top priority.
+Reducing crime and improving safety across our neighborhoods remains my top priority.
 This includes focusing on violent crime, addressing repeat offenders, and increasing visible presence through proactive and responsive law enforcement.

 During my first term as Sheriff, gun violence has dropped dramatically, property crime has declined, and after a decade of increases, person crime is now trending downward.

-Strong collaboration with local partners and community organizations is essential to developing effective prevention and intervention strategies.
+Collaboration with local partners and community organizations is essential to developing effective prevention and intervention strategies.
 I will support victims and survivors with compassion and ensure they have access to the resources and information needed to navigate the justice system.
-Through partnership and a consistent focus on results, we will continue to drive safer outcomes for our community.
+Through partnership and a focus on results, we will continue to improve safety for all who live, work, and visit Multnomah County.

 Ensure a Safe, Effective, and Accountable Corrections System

-The corrections system is central to public safety.
-This work includes daily jail management and a continuum of services that support behavioral health, education, job readiness, and reentry to reduce recidivism and improve outcomes.
-By balancing accountability with opportunities for change, we can strengthen public safety and improve outcomes for both individuals and our community.
+The corrections system is central to community safety.
+This work includes daily jail management and a continuum of services that address behavioral health, education, and job readiness to reduce recidivism and support successful transitions into our community.
+By balancing accountability with opportunities for change, we will strengthen public safety and improve outcomes for both individuals and our community.

-Our community continues to face a behavioral health crisis that requires a coordinated and thoughtful response.
+We continue to face a behavioral health crisis that requires a coordinated and thoughtful response.
 Law enforcement cannot be the only solution.
-A trauma-informed approach means ensuring the right response for each situation, while maintaining public safety and accountability.
-This work is critical both in our community and within our corrections system, where many individuals are experiencing mental health and substance use challenges.
+A trauma-informed approach means delivering the right response for each situation, while maintaining public safety and accountability.
+This work is critical both across our communities and within our corrections system, where many individuals are experiencing mental health and substance use challenges.

-During my first term as Sheriff, I strengthened partnerships with corrections health providers and led the effort to have skilled Sheriff’s Office personnel facilitate the treatment readiness program, reducing costs and improving continuity of services as individuals transition back into our community.
+During my first term as Sheriff, I strengthened partnerships with corrections health providers and led the effort to assign skilled Sheriff’s Office personnel to facilitate the treatment readiness program, reducing costs and improving continuity of services as individuals transition back into our community.

-I will continue to expand access to services within our jails, and support more integrated approaches that improve outcomes and reduce justice involvement.
+I will expand access to services within our jails, and advance coordinated approaches that improve outcomes, reduce justice involvement, and connect people to the appropriate care.

 Maintaining accountability, transparency, and professional standards is critical to effective public safety.
-I will continue to share information, report on outcomes, and listen to community concerns, while holding our organization to the highest standards of professionalism and continuous progress.
+I will continue to share information, report on outcomes, and listen to community concerns, while holding our organization to the highest standards of professionalism and measurable performance.

-Through this work, I will continue to strengthen trust and reinforce confidence in the services we provide.
+I will continue to enhance these efforts to expand transparency, reinforce accountability and build confidence in the services we provide.

 Strong partnerships are essential to effective public safety.
 I will continue to build and strengthen relationships with community members, service providers, and partner agencies to better understand the changing needs of our community and align efforts around shared priorities.

 This work starts with listening and learning.
-By engaging directly with community members and valuing every voice, we can ensure our services are responsive, equitable, and reflective of the people we serve.
+By engaging directly with community members and valuing every voice, we can ensure our services are responsive, equitable, and aligned with the needs and expectations of the people we serve.

-As Sheriff, I will continue to prioritize community engagement events and clear communication through multiple platforms so the public remains informed, engaged, and confident in the work we do.
+As Sheriff, I will continue to prioritize community engagement and clear communication through multiple platforms, to ensure the public remains informed, engaged, and confident in the work we do.

-Sustain Core Public Safety Funding and a Strong Workforce
+Sustain Core Public Safety Funding and Build a Strong Workforce

-Public safety depends on both the people who serve and the resources that support them.
-Recruiting, retaining, and supporting a highly trained workforce of sworn deputies and civilian professionals is essential.
+Public safety depends on both the people who serve our community and the resources that support them.
+Recruiting, retaining, and developing a highly trained workforce of sworn deputies and civilian professionals is essential.
 This includes investing in training, leadership development, and wellness, while addressing staffing challenges and ensuring long-term sustainability.

-During my first term as Sheriff, I successfully advocated for and secured critical investments in our Human Resources Unit to create a more efficient and responsive hiring process.
+During my first term as Sheriff, I secured critical investments in our Human Resources Unit to create a more efficient and responsive hiring process.
 These efforts resulted in hiring over 50% more employees in 2025 than in 2024.

-This includes investing in our Human Resources Unit to improve hiring, reduce vacancies, and support a more efficient and responsive system.
-Maintaining critical funding for core public safety services ensures we can continue to meet the needs of our community.
-This also includes investing in modern tools, technology, and systems that improve efficiency, support accountability, and allow our members to focus on the work that matters most.
+This progress must be sustained, and we cannot risk losing momentum.
+Maintaining critical funding for core public safety services ensures we can continue to meet the evolving needs of our community.
+Equally important is investing in modern tools, technology, and systems that improve efficiency, support accountability, and allow our members to focus on the work that matters most.

 Former Governor of Oregon